 The Precipitation Module, previously referred to as TC-PRISMA, is an add-on module to the core Thermo-Calc software.
 A separate license is required to perform calculations for more than three elements.
 Without it you are able to use the module in Demo Mode.

-"Demonstration (Demo) Mode" on the next page
+Demonstration (Demo) Mode

 Precipitation Simulation Template

 A Precipitation Simulation template is available to all Thermo-Calc users.